MicrosoftDocs/win32/desktop-src/Msi/installer-removepatches.md

-﻿---
-Description: 'The RemovePatches method removes one or more patches to products eligible to receive the patch.
-The RemovePatches method calls MsiRemovePatches.' ms.assetid: '09c6ad3a-9f5e-4f9a-82c8-be7e411efd60'
-title: 'Installer.RemovePatches method'
 ---
+Description: The RemovePatches method removes one or more patches to products eligible to receive the patch.
+The RemovePatches method calls MsiRemovePatches. ms.assetid: 09c6ad3a-9f5e-4f9a-82c8-be7e411efd60
+title: Installer.RemovePatches method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # Installer.RemovePatches method

 The **RemovePatches** method removes one or more patches to products eligible to receive the patch.
-The **RemovePatches** method calls [**MsiRemovePatches**](msiremovepatches.md).
+The **RemovePatches** method calls [**MsiRemovePatches**](/windows/win32/Msi/nf-msi-msiremovepatchesa?branch=master).

 ## Syntax